-What is it like to move to Sydney, Australia?
+What is it like to move to and live in Sydney, Australia?
 To start a new life in a foreign country?

 Name: Susi Käufer

 “On my 30th birthday I didn’t know who I was anymore or what I wanted to do with my life.
 I only knew a few things.
 I grabbed a list of old dreams, uncertain if they still belonged to me.